ComradGamingMC/mScripts/README.md

 # mScripts
 This is a custom scripting package that i have made for general FiveM usage on any server weather it is ESX,QB-Core,vMenu or even a blank server.
 Current Lua Scripts inside
-    3D Me - 3D Text That pops up above the player for better RP Usage AI Spawning Rate - Allows you to change how much AI are in you city Blips - Custom Blip Locations, Locations can be disabled by adding -- infront of the info /Car Command - Command That allows you to spawn a vehicle without opening a menu
+    3D Me - 3D Text That pops up above the player for better RP Usage Binoculars - Allows you to press N4 (Numpand 4) and zoom in or out on a location.
+    AI Spawning Rate - Allows you to change how much AI are in you city Blips - Custom Blip Locations, Locations can be disabled by adding -- infront of the info /Car Command - Command That allows you to spawn a vehicle without opening a menu